1965 San Diego Chargers season: Week 5: at Buffalo Bills

 San Diego dealt the defending AFL champions their first defeat of the season with a one-sided win in Buffalo.
 The Bills scored their only points of the day with a field goal from the game's first drive.
-Travenio had a 22-ayrd field goal attempt blocked soon afterwards, but San Diego took the lead early in the 2nd quarter after a 5-play, 67-yard drive, with Lincoln's 31-yard pass to Norton the longest play.
+Travenio had a 22-yard field goal attempt blocked soon afterwards, but San Diego took the lead early in the 2nd quarter after a 5-play, 67-yard drive, with Lincoln's 31-yard pass to Norton the longest play.
 They finished the drive with Lowe improvising a lateral to Hadl on a planned running play, allowing the quarterback to find Alworth for a 14-yard touchdown.
-The Bills went three-and-out, and Duncan's 26-yard punt return started his offense off at the Buffalo 44.
+The Bills went three-and-out, and Duncan's 26-yard punt return started his offense off at the Buffalo 44-yard line.
 They needed only four plays to score from there, with Hadl completing a 35-yard pass to Alworth and an 8-yard touchdown to Lincoln.
-Buffalo later reached a 2nd and 10 at the Charger 15, but Duncan intercepted Jack Kemp in the end zone, leaving the score at 14–3 going into the interval.
+Buffalo later reached a 2nd and 10 at the Charger 15-yard line, but Duncan intercepted Jack Kemp in the end zone, leaving the score at 14–3 going into the interval.

 The Chargers quickly pulled away in the second half, scoring a field goal on their first drive and a touchdown on their second (a 52-yard pass from Hadl to Alworth).
 On the next play from scrimmage, Whitehead intercepted Kemp and returned the ball 35 yards for a touchdown.
 Later, George Gross recovered a fumble and Travenio added another field goal to complete the scoring.
 Whitehead also intercepted a pair of passes by Buffalo backup Daryle Lamonica as the game wore on.

-Hadl completed 18 of 29 attempts for 314 yards, with 3 touchdowns and 1 interception.
-Alworth caught 8 passes for 168 yards and 2 touchdowns, and Norton caught 6 for 107 yards.
+San Diego had two 100-yard receivers, as Alworth caught 8 passes for 168 yards and 2 touchdowns and Norton caught 6 for 107 yards.
 San Diego outgained Buffalo by over 300 yards (458–150).